alex-storozhenko/LlDockerPet/README.md

-# Laravel - Lumen docker pet project
+# Laravel - Lumen Docker Pet Project

 Contains lightweight infrastructure for quick launch of Laravel - Lumen and other php projects using Docker containers.